bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 Workaround:
 '''''''''''

--  Wait until bucket is available a permanet hostname.
+-  Wait until bucket is available a permanent hostname.
 This can take up to 24 hours.

 -  Configure the AWS location into the profiles host entry.
 For the AWS location :file:`eu-central-1`, change ``host = s3.amazonaws.com`` into ``host = s3.eu-central-1.amazonaws.com``: